 We’ll work from pictures and from real observation – when you’ll paint plants, flowers of fruits that you may have around.
+At each class I’ll show a demonstration that will show certain techniques to draw and paint beautiful subjects provided by nature.

-Materials you’ll need for the class:
+Materials you may need for the class:

 - watercolor paints in tubes or pans.
 Recommended brands: Winsor&Newton, Sennelier, White Nights, VanGogh, Grumbacher.
 Please don’t use or buy kid’s Crayola-style watercolors;